Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 One important consequence of this is that the coalgebra $\dot{L}_1\Lotimes L_1$ and the algebra $\Ext^\bullet(L_1,L_1)$ are identified with each other, giving a Frobenius structure on the resulting space.
-Of course, those familiar with Khovanov homology will know what Frobenius structure to expect: \begin{proposition} The Ext-bialgebra $\Ext^\bullet(L_1,L_1)$ is isomorphic to $H^*(S^2;\K)$ with its usual Poincar\'e Frobenius structure. \end{proposition} This theorem holds over all fields, including those of characteristic 2; however, over characteristic 2, the element of this Ext-space attached to an open torus is 0 since this has Frobenius trace $2$.
+Of course, those familiar with Khovanov homology will know what Frobenius structure to expect: \begin{proposition} The Ext-bialgebra $\Ext^\bullet(L_1,L_1)$ is isomorphic to $H^*(S^2;\K)$ with its usual Poincar\'e Frobenius structure. \end{proposition} This is also a special case of a more general result for $\mathfrak{sl}_n$ \cite[3.20]{Webweb}.
+This result holds over all fields, including those of characteristic 2.